spyhere/tmtr/README.md

 `tmtr [label] [command]`

 If you need only 1 time tracker then you can omit `[label]`, but if you have multiple activities that you want to track you have to use labels for that.
+You can use underscore for complex labels: `foo_bar_baz` - just don't put `_PAUSED` at the end since this is reserved ending that is used by the program.

 **Commands:**
 ```bash